Character page for the humans appearing in the continuity comprising The Terminator, Terminator 2: Judgment Day and Terminator: Dark Fate.

 - Incredibly Obvious Tail: He's very clumsy when tailing Sarah.
 Justified, as he hasn't exactly operated in a normal human society before, and there's no indication he has any real training in that field.
 Sarah is also on high alert due to just learning of the "Phonebook Killer."

-- Indy Ploy: Just about everything he does.
+- Indy Ploy: Everything he does.
 He's up against an unstoppable robot killer with nothing but a shotgun (and later, some pipe bombs), so he doesn't have any grand battle plan.

 - I Will Only Slow You Down: He tries this, collapsing from his gunshot wound after Sarah Connor has dragged him into the factory.
 By this time in the movie Sarah has Taken A Level In Badass, so she isn't buying it.Sarah: Move it, Reese!
 On your feet soldier!
 ON YOUR FEET!